Last Updated on January 15, 2025

 Visit the Church of St. Savior in Chora

-This is a gem – one of the finest collections of Byzantine art in the world.
-But, unfortunately, although it’s one of the top things to see in Istanbul, most people never see it.
-That’s because it’s located outside the “tourist area” of the city, although it’s only a 20-minute / 22-lire cab ride.
+This is a gem—one of the world’s finest collections of Byzantine art.
+Unfortunately, although it’s one of the top things to see in Istanbul, most people never see it.
+That’s because it’s located outside the “city’s tourist area,” although it’s only a 20-minute / 22-lire cab ride away.

-Also, unfortunately, in August 2020, as was Hagia Sophia, its status changed back to a mosque.
-If you are able to visit this incredible former church, it’s best to check with your hotel or the tourist office regarding admission.
+Unfortunately, like Hagia Sophia, its status has changed back to a mosque.
+To visit this incredible former church, you should check with your hotel or the tourist office regarding admission.

-With that said, St. Savior in Chora is worth a visit, especially if you appreciate Byzantine art.
-It’s a beautiful 11th-century church, quite quaint and historic, with about 100 stunning 14th-century frescoes and mosaics that depict biblical images.
-(Unfortunately, the day I visited, the central part of the church was closed for restoration work, but it was still very much worth the trip).
+That said, St. Savior in Chora is worth a visit, especially if you appreciate Byzantine art.
+It’s a beautiful 11th-century church, quaint and historic, with about 100 stunning 14th-century frescoes and mosaics depicting biblical images.
+(Unfortunately, the day I visited, the central part of the church was closed for restoration work, but it was still very much worth the trip.)

 Leave yourself time to wander about the small neighborhood to see an authentic slice of working-class Istanbul.
 It’s all relatively clean and slightly hilly, but you’ll likely find its narrow cobbled lanes and old wooden houses interesting.